-- An online accident form will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury - As much detail as possible should be supplied when reporting an accident. - Details of the accident will also be added to the student's educational record by the School's Welfare Officers. - Where appropriate, an investigation of the incident, including near misses, will be carried out at a level appropriate to the incident and outcomes/actions will be recorded on the accident report. - Records held in the school's accident reporting system will be retained by the school according to its retention policy until the student is 25 years of age.
+- An online accident form will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury.
+Where this is only a very minor injury (e.g. a paper cut or if a student has a headache), it will be recorded on the student's record on Arbor. - As much detail as possible should be supplied when reporting an accident. - Details of the accident will also be added to the student's educational record by the School's Welfare Officers. - Where appropriate, an investigation of the incident, including near misses, will be carried out at a level appropriate to the incident and outcomes/actions will be recorded on the accident report. - Records held in the school's accident reporting system will be retained by the school according to its retention policy - until the student is 25 years of age.